SchrodingerZhu/area-exam-survey/writing/main.typ

     let xs' = Cons y' ys'
     return xs'
 ```
 The `inc` and `dec` operations can be inferred automatically.
-Notice that we consider pattern matching as a destructive operation, after which the decrement for the corresponding RC pointers should be inserted if the object is used anymore.
+Notice that we consider pattern matching as a destructive operation, after which the decrement for the corresponding RC pointers should be inserted if the object is not used anymore.
 The above program will be annotated as the following:
 ```haskell
 map f xs = match xs with
   | Nil =>